KenyC/KaraokeVideoMaker/README.md

 Karaoke Video Maker
 ==========================

 I couldn't find free tools to create videos with scrolling lyrics and this is how this tool came into existence.
-This is a command line tool to do so.
-Provide a subtitle file (.srt) which contain text aligned to audio and the software will output something like this:
+Provide a subtitle file (.srt) which contain text aligned to audio and the script will output something like this:

 ![Demo image](https://github.com/KenyC/KaraokeVideoMaker/blob/main/demo.gif?raw=true)